No IRFU influence in Scott Fardy signing, say Leinster

 “He came through a slightly unorthodox route because he would have played a lot of club rugby as well.
 I think the level of experience that he can bring to the group and add to the environment...I had some good discussions with him and I think he can really add to the group on a much broader scale then just what he delivers on the field.”

-Cullen added that the game against the Scarlets on Saturday arrived too early for the injured Isa Nacewa but that they hope to have him back for the match against Cardiff, while Fergus McFadden trained this week but is not in the squad.
+Cullen added that the game against the Scarlets on Saturday arrived too early for the injured Isa Nacewa but that they hope to have him back for the match against Cardiff, while Fergus McFadden trained this week and is on the left wing.

 Cullen was less forthcoming about the unconfirmed reports that outside back James Lowe, of the Waikato Chiefs’ was on his way to Dublin.
 The 24-year-old has been linked Leinster seek to fill the non-Irish qualified slot created by South African Zane Kirchner, who departs at the end of the season.